-- 1. Review of the possibility of disseminating preliminary results.
-The possibility of disseminating preliminary results is reviewed regularly taking into account the data accuracy. - 2.
-Reporting of the quality of preliminary results.
+- 2. Reporting of the quality of preliminary results.
 When preliminary results are released, appropriate information is provided to the user about the quality of the published results. - 3.
 A policy for scheduled revisions.
 Key outputs, or groups of key outputs, which are subject to scheduled revisions have a published policy covering those revisions.